banzaicloud/one-eye-docs/docs/cli/reference/_index.md

 Available Commands:

-  cert-manager   Manage the cert-manager chart help           Help about any command ingress        Manage ingress for one-eye license        Show Evaluation License logging        Manage the logging components loki           Manage the loki chart prometheus     Manage the prometheus-operator chart reconcile      Reconcile all components of an Observer removeall      Removes all previously installed operators
+  cert-manager   Manage the cert-manager chart elasticsearch  Manage the elasticsearch chart grafana        Manage the grafana-operator chart help           Help about any command ingress        Manage ingress for one-eye license        Show Evaluation License loggenerator   Manage the log-generator chart logging        Manage the logging components loki           Manage the loki chart observer       Manage the One Eye Observer prometheus     Manage the prometheus-operator chart reconcile      Reconcile all components of an Observer removeall      Removes all previously installed operators